-Author has written 7 stories for Love, General, Friendship, and Life.
+Author has written 16 stories for Love, General, Friendship, Life, and Religion.

 Hi, I'm just a lowly computer scientist existing on Cup-O-Noodles and Bawls soda.
 Summer is almost done, looking for a sweet internship in a field related to the reason that I live...computing with beautiful machines that operate on binary, any and all sorts.
 Going to school, living on the edge.

 Jim Morrison, Tupac Shakur, William Shakespeare, Queen Nefertiti, Tamora Pierce, J. K. Rowling, Alan Rickman, Alanis Morisette, Madonna, Thelonius Monk, John Mayer, Lloyd C. Douglas, Paul Gallico, Jesus, Eric Clapton, and Bono of U2.
 Maybe Jakob Dylan and John Lennon, too.
 Harper Lee and Truman Capote.
 And possibly Bill Bryson.
 Linus Torvalds, Joss Whedon and Paul Pope.
 I'd also like to meet my sisters (who I have never met) and my brother (who lives in California and have also never met).
 Ozzy Osborne, because I feel sorry for him (the poor man has no memory), Brian Greene, Steve Jobs (!), Steve Wozniak, Bill Gates (so I can spit in his face for making a crappy OS) and many other Uber-Geeks I can't name here.
 Mainly Ollie Whitehouse and others.

 C.S.
 Lewis and his works, English and the English language, Japanese, Scholarly Latin, Language in general, fantasy lit and video games.
 Geeky magazines and the history of computing.
 Lovely vixens and women who know how to have a good time.
 The study of languages, and ludology.
 Hentai.
 The stock market.
 Music, all sorts.